giovanni-lucarelli/chess/doc/project.md

 # Chess Endgame Solver

-The goal of this project is to study learning optimal play in deterministic, perfect-information chess endgames by comparing three RL approaches:
+The goal of this project is to study learning optimal play in deterministic, perfect-information chess endgames by comparing different RL approaches:

+* value iteration and policy iteration (model based algorithm)
+* Q-learning (value based model free algorithm)
+* REINFORCE (policy based model free algorithm)
-* UCT-style Monte-Carlo Tree Search (with and without learned priors),
+* UCT-style Monte-Carlo Tree Search (with and without learned priors)
-* REINFORCE,
-* Q-learning

 on a fixed family of endgames (e.g., King and queen vs king, King and Rook vs King).
 We model each endgame as a finite discounted MDP with legal chess positions as states and legal moves as actions.